HOME

 Keep the INSIDE top half of the bucket clean, also the lid - this is where bacteria will try to establish themselves.
 Use a paper towel for this.

 8.After, say, two or three weeks, the sediment will be settling.
 When the taste is about right, put on some clean washing up gloves and extract by hand most of the skins and debris.
-If it's decomposed a little, you could use a sieve, but don't make a meal of it.
+Don't use a sieve; it's too slow.
 It's a four or five minute job.
 If you do it too slowly, trying to separate every last little bit of sediment, it will start to oxidise, which you don't want.

-9. Then replace the lid and leave until the next day to let everything settle.
+9. If it tastes really harsh, add a few tablespoonsful of sugar; then replace the lid and leave until the next day to let everything settle.

-10.Then get a big funnel, put it in the top of a demijohn, and carefully, without disturbing all the gubbins in the bucket, pour off the liquid layer into the jar and add an air lock or similar.
+10.Then get a BIG funnel (not a small winemaking one) with a decent sized hole in the end so it doesn't block, put it in the top of a demijohn, and carefully, without disturbing all the gubbins in the bucket, pour off the liquid layer into the jar and add an air lock or similar.
 There will probably be a fairly large air gap at the top - that's fine.

 11.Leave it for a few hours and it'll start to settle out.

-13.Leave it for a few weeks. taste it from time to time, but keep the jar full.
+13.Leave it for a few days until most of the sediment has dropped.
 If sediment collects, it doesn't matter; you don't need to 'rack' cider like you do with wine.
 If it tastes bland or insipid add more acid (lemon juice will do) - though if you tasted it properly early on this shouldn't arise.

-14. Leave for a few weeks. when you want to use it, get your bottles (preferably plastic screw- top), place a funnel in EACH or get a helper to move the funnel from bottle to bottle) - then carefully, without disturbing the sediment in the demijohn, smoothly pour the top layer off into all of the bottles in turn, taking care not to disturb the sediment in the jar you are pouring from.
+14. when you want to use it, get your bottles (PLASTIC screw- top; DO NOT USE GLASS), place a funnel in EACH or get a helper to move the funnel from bottle to bottle) - then carefully, without disturbing the sediment in the demijohn, smoothly pour the top layer off into all of the bottles in turn, taking care not to disturb the sediment in the jar you are pouring from.
 Do it in one smooth action.
+(You could actually decant into a second demijohn - then fill the bottles from that).
 If you stop / start, the sediment will be displaced.
 It's like decanting wine or homebrew beer.
 In each bottle leave a two inch air gap at the top.

 15.Screw on the tops.
-Keep the bottles upright. after about four weeks the cider is usable, most years.
+Keep the bottles upright.
+Most years the cider is drinkable and palateable about 10 days later.

 16.If you want 'still' cider, keep the tops loose OR do not bottle until the taste is DRY (all sugar gone - judge by taste).